In this review, we’ll be having a close look at the

 Not many other brands have an LED screen in their products.
 One other stick vacuum that comes to mind is the

 While the Pure One S12 has the same trigger mechanism as a Dyson cord-free vacuum, it comes with a trigger lock that holds it in the “on” position.
-So there’s no need to constantly squeeze the trigger for long jobs.
+So there’s no need to squeeze the trigger for long jobs constantly.

 I like this feature as it’s less tiring on the arm and finger when vacuuming floors.
 It’s a nice convenience addition that is a plus point to usability.